 We provide an in-house tutorial teaching programme designed to complement the clinical specialties, as well as a cadaveric and live regional anaesthesia teaching sessions.
 SPA time is incorporated into the rota for all trainees.
-Anaesthetic training at QVH achieved green flags in the areas of overall satisfaction, workload, teamwork, supportive environment, educational governance, local teaching, rota design and facilities in the 2022 GMC Survey.
+Anaesthetic training at QVH achieved green flags in the areas of overall satisfaction, workload, teamwork, induction, handover supportive environment, local teaching, rota design and facilities in the 2023 GMC Survey.